 Adding slow and gentle movement to stretches for the neck and shoulders is very helpful for achieving accelerated results.
 Nodding or turning your head through a very small range of motion while supporting the weight of your head is a relatively safe way to stretch the neck muscles while making sure that you don’t put too much stress through any one small area of tissue for any length of time.

-since I have been practicing it for over twenty years and I’ve seen the wonderful results that can occur with this type of rebalancing work.
+I always recommend that if you can, it is a great idea to have a few sessions, or series of sessions with a practitioner of Structural Integration if you are experiencing neck and shoulder pain.
+I am particularly fond of Hellerwork since I have been practicing it for over thirty years and I’ve seen the wonderful results that can occur with this type of rebalancing work.
 If a Hellerwork Practitioner is not available in your area, then visit a Rolfer or a graduate of the Guild for Structural Integration.
-You can find information about certified graduates of these programs by visiting the Links section of this web site.
+You can find information about certified graduates of these programs by visiting the Resources section of this web site.
 Teachers of the Alexander technique or Feldenkrais technique can also be very helpful in reducing the sources of structural strain that lead to neck and shoulder pain.
 Information about these powerful therapies is also available in the Links section.

 To learn more about Neck and Shoulder Pain, visit the following sections: